MAJ MELVIN E. KINDLE

 Telephone: (334) 727-8379

 Mr. Mack is a native of Birmingham, Alabama.
-He currently serves in the US Army Reserves as a Major under the 3BDE, 75th Training Command, Gulf Division.
+He currently serves in the US Army Reserve as a Major under the 84th Training Command, Atlantic Training Division.
 Mr. Mack is a graduate of Alabama A&M University with a degree in Telecommunications/TV Production.
 He received his commission into the Army in May of 2006.

 Mr. Mack’s duty assignments have included being a Platoon Leader for Co D 279th Signal Battalion, Jasper, AL; (2006-2007), Signal Detachment Commander 20th Special Forces Group (Airborne), Group Support Battalion, Gadsden, AL (2007-2009), Company Commander 20th Special Forces Group (Airborne), Group Support Battalion, Gadsden, AL (2010-2012), Support Operations Officer (SPO) 20th Special Forces Group (Airborne), Group Support Battalion, Gadsden, AL (2013-2015), Operational Contract Support Officer 167th Theater Sustainment Command, Anniston, AL (2015-2016), Observer Controller Trainer 3rd Brigade, 75th Training Command, Gulf Division, Hoover, AL (2016 – present).